Necryl/second_brain/Current Directive/Check list (Job).md

 -
-## 2025-07-29
+## 2025-07-31
-- [ ] Prepare photos for ID Card print
+- [ ] ID Card
-	- [x] Look into unknown issue id cards (9 B Shreya Sharma - check if she is absent today)
-	- [x] confirm image report from the teachers
-		- 5c
-			- those remaining two plus the twins
-	- [x] need to take a photo of 13396 - samriddhi rawat - 5C
-	- [x] Update recieved ID cards of days before
-	- [x] get samriddhi rawat photo of 5c from akhil
+	- [ ] DOB Issue
-	- [ ] update today's dob issues id cards
+		- [ ] update id card recall sheet to keep batch 1 seperated
-	- [ ] prepare data of  dob issues cards gotten so far
+		- [ ] update records of id cards recalled post batch 1
-	- [ ] take care of the two urgent id cards
+		- [ ] print list of remaining id cards to be recalled
-	- [ ] check other id card problems that can go with this one
+		- [ ] give the list to the teachers
-	- [ ] prepare non dob issue id cards seperately
+	- [ ] ID cards not printed
-	- [ ] make record of non dob issue id cards being sent
+		- [ ] Make list of ID cards not made
-	- [ ] call rajeev confirm logistics
+- [ ] new Salary scale
-	- [ ] give id cards and data batch 1
+	- [ ] check the sheet sent by sr assunta and prepare it
-- [x] Update ATOM
+	- [ ] Send to delhi office to be implemented into the software
+	- [ ] verify next steps
 - [ ] give their new hardisk to school (get the bill?)
+- [ ] fee entry
 - [ ] Those email entries from Jenie maam
 - [ ] Ask Rajeev about teachers id card samples
 - [ ] School payment guide video (upload it to app)
-- [ ] fee entry
 - [ ] concession (seema maam said there is one more)
 - [ ] create class pass for rohini george miss - 2d
 - [ ] Identify days for which you need to make posters and make em